What are basal and squamous cell skin cancers?

 Basal cell cancer

-About 8 out of 10 skin cancers are basal cell carcinomas.
-This is not only the most common type of skin cancer, but the most common type of cancer in humans.
-Basal cell cancer begins in the lowest layer of the epidermis, the basal cell layer.
-It usually begins on skin exposed to the sun, such as the head and neck.
-Basal cell carcinoma was once found mostly in middle-aged or older people.
+BCC usually begins on skin exposed to the sun, such as the head and neck.
+It was once found mostly in middle-aged or older people.
 But now it is also being seen in younger people.
 This may be because people are spending more time out in the sun.

-Basal cell carcinoma tends to grow slowly.
-It is very rare for a basal cell cancer to spread to distant parts of the body.
+BCC tends to grow slowly.
+It is very rare for BCC to spread to other parts of the body.
 But if it is not treated, it can grow into nearby areas and spread into the bone or other tissues under the skin.

-After treatment, basal cell carcinoma can come back (recur) in the same place on the skin.
+After treatment, BCC can come back (recur) in the same place on the skin.
 New basal cell cancers can also start in other places on the skin.
-As many as half of the people who have one basal cell cancer will get a new skin cancer within 5 years.
+As many as half of the people who have one BCC will get a new skin cancer within 5 years.

 Squamous cell cancer

-This type of cancer starts in the squamous cells in the upper part of the epidermis.
-It accounts for about 2 out of 10 skin cancers.
+Squamous cell cancer (SCC) starts in the squamous cells in the upper part of the epidermis.
+It accounts for about 2 in 10 skin cancers.
 It most often starts on skin that has been exposed to the sun, like the face, ears, neck, lips, and backs of the hands.
 It can also start in scars or chronic skin sores elsewhere.
 Less often, it forms in the skin of the genital area.

-Squamous cell carcinomas are more likely than basal cell carcinomas to spread into fatty tissues just beneath the skin.
-They are also more likely to spread to nearby lymph nodes (the bean-shaped collections of immune system cells) or to distant parts of the body, but this is not common.
+SCC is more likely than BCC to spread into deeper layers of the skin.
+It is also more likely to spread to other parts of the body, but this is not common.

 Less common types of skin cancer

-There are also some other types of skin cancers that are not melanomas or keratinocyte cancers.
-These are not very common and account for less than 1% of all skin cancers.
+Other types of skin cancers account for less than 1% of all skin cancers.
 They include:

 - Merkel cell carcinoma